aktarkhan5/aktarkhan5/README.md

 Skills: BOOTSTRAP / JS / HTML / CSS

 - 🔭 I’m currently working on ABCL IT Institute.
-- 🌱 I’m currently learning Back-end development.
+- 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on as a Front End Developer
 - 💬 Ask me about Web Development